 Here are 10 reasons to vote “YES” on the referendum on April 2:

-- To avoid a 50% tax increase to the Naperville Township Road district’s tax levy if the consolidation with Lisle Township takes effect in 2021.
+- To avoid a 50% tax increase to the Naperville Township Road District’s tax levy if the scheduled consolidation with Lisle Township takes effect in 2021.

-- The Lisle township residents will receive a 22% decrease in the combined Road district tax levy according to current consolidation while the Naperville township Road taxes levy will increase.
+- Lisle Township residents would receive a 22% decrease in the combined Road District tax levy under the scheduled consolidation while the Naperville Township tax levy would increase.

-- The April 2nd referendum gives Naperville Township residents the opportunity to decide/choose the fate of the Naperville Township Road District.
+- The April 2nd referendum gives Naperville Township residents the opportunity to decide the fate of the Naperville Township Road District.

-- A vote YES to the referendum means the Naperville Township Roads District will be consolidated into the Naperville Township as a department and no longer a separate taxing body.
+- A YES vote to the referendum means the Naperville Township Road District will be consolidated into Naperville Township as a department.

-- All of the Naperville Township assets and tax dollars will remain in Naperville Township.
+- All the Naperville Township assets and tax dollars will remain in Naperville Township.

-- Vote NO means Lisle Township elected official members on the combined board will decide the governance of the Naperville Township Road district with a four-member governing board.
+- A NO vote means Lisle/Naperville Township Roads will consolidate and elected official members on the combined board will decide the governance of the Naperville Township Road district with a four-member governing board.

 - Currently Naperville Township Road district has no debt with millions of tax dollars in assets; what debts and obligations will be assumed from the Lisle Township Road district if the merger occurs in 2021?

-- The current Naperville Township elected officials have reduced the 2019-2020 Naperville Town tax levy by $200,000.
-This is a strong possibility that the future Naperville Township Road district tax levy will continue to be reduced in future years.
+The current Naperville Township elected officials have reduced the 2019-2020 Naperville Town tax levy by $200,000.
+There is a strong possibility that the future Naperville Township Road District tax levy will continue to be reduced in future years.

-Public Act 100-0106 (New Law) effective January 1, 2018 allows Naperville Township to place the question on the ballot in a general or municipal election.
-The April 2017 municipal election passed a binding referendum to consolidate the Naperville Township Road District with the Lisle Township Road District.
-Public Act 100-0106 was passed after the 2017 Municipal election where the Lisle Naperville Road District consolidation passed.
+Public Act 100-0106 (New Law) effective January 1, 2018 allows Naperville Township to place this question on the ballot in a general or municipal election.
+The April 2017 municipal election passed a binding referendum to consolidate the Naperville Township Road District with the Lisle Township Road District into one new Road District.
+Public Act 100-0106 was passed after the 2017 Municipal election where the Lisle/Naperville Road District consolidation passed.
 Passing this referendum allows Naperville Township Road District to step away from the 2017 consolidation referendum.